 Weight management has long term effects if done correctly.
 It lowers the risk of diabetes, high blood pressure, heart diseases, and some forms of cancer.

-Weight management does not require you to starve yourself, but to eat healthily.
-You can lose weight and still eat what you like by mindful eating.
+Weight management does not require you to starve yourself, but requires that you eat healthily.
+You can lose weight and still eat what you like, just by practicing mindful eating.

-Mindful eating includes controlling your portion size, getting to know about your food and body requirements, and meal-planning accordingly.
+Mindful eating includes controlling your portion size, getting to know more about your food and body requirements, and planning your meals accordingly.